Reznorzo/hassio.script.test/README.md

 Test script based on https://github.com/Kanga-Who/home-assistant/blob/master/hassos_install.sh

-To test if can remove prompt for installation via ansible
+To test if can remove prompt for network manager modification, so that us installation script via ansible

 ## Instructions